Nolimiter/nOHACK/DEPLOYMENT.md

 ## Prerequisites

-Before deploying HackEX, ensure you have the following:
+Before deploying nOHACK, ensure you have the following:

 1. **Server Requirements**:
    - Ubuntu 20.04 LTS or newer (recommended)